Childbirth in Darkness

 We Care Solar initially assembled Solar Suitcases for midwives in northern Nigerian maternal health clinics.
 As word of our innovative power solution spread, we received requests from clinics and health workers around the world, including medical relief teams in Haiti after the 2010 earthquake.
 We first relied on students and volunteers to help us assemble and deliver Solar Suitcases.
 As demand increased, we needed formal mechanisms to reach scale.
 The Blum Center for Developing Economies and The MacArthur Foundation supported our technology research, our educational programs, and our field studies in Northern Nigeria.
 World Health Organization invited us to partner with the Liberian Institute for Biomedical Research in bringing 20 Solar Suitcases to primary health care clinics in Liberia.
 Together, these projects helped us to improve our suitcase design and gain important feedback from health providers.

 In 2011, We Care Solar began utilizing a local contract manufacturer in California to assemble Solar Suitcases.
-As of December 2016, approximately 1,900 Solar Suitcases have been assembled and sent to 27 countries around the world.
-We have developed regional programs with NGO and UN partners in Liberia, Sierra Leone, Ghana, Uganda, Malawi, Tanzania, Nepal, Ethiopia and the Philippines.
+We designed training and installation programs with international NGOs and UN partners.
+As of December 2018, approximately 3,500 Solar Suitcases have been delivered to health providers 27 countries around the world.
+We have developed regional programs in Liberia, Sierra Leone, Ghana, Nigeria, The Gambia, Uganda, Malawi, Tanzania, Nepal, Ethiopia and the Philippines.